prateekkeshari/reacttv/README.md

-# BerTV - Retro TV Webcam Experience 🎥 📺
+# ReactTV - Retro TV Webcam Experience 🎥 📺

 Your webcam feed into a nostalgic retro TV experience.